MylesBorins/mylesborins.com/content/pages/about.md

 Myles Borins is a developer, musician, artist, and inventor

-he works for IBM spending most of his time contributing to the node.js ecosystem.
+he works for Google as a developer advocate serving the Node.js ecosystem

 he graduated with a Master of Music Science and Technology from c.c.r.m.a.